rcwethey/VidMobCalculator/README.md

 ## Getting Started

-Firslty, you would either want to pull this repo and run it on your local machine or you could visit [https://vid-mob-calculator.vercel.app](https://vid-mob-calculator.vercel.app)!
+Firstly, you would either want to pull this repo and run it on your local machine or you could visit [https://vid-mob-calculator.vercel.app](https://vid-mob-calculator.vercel.app)!
 A live deployed version!

 Too run locally, you must pull the repo and then run `npm install` to download all the dependencies.
 Once they have installed, you can simply run: